devansha5/Wordle/README.md

 3. Build and run the project in the iOS Simulator or on a physical device.

-Usage
+Usage:
    -Start the Game: The game begins by selecting a random word from the list.
   -Make a Guess: Use the on-screen keyboard to input your guesses.
   -Receive Feedback: After each guess, the boxes will change color to reflect the accuracy of your guess.
   -Win or Lose: You have 6 attempts to guess the correct word.
 If you guess the word correctly, all boxes will     turn green.